jenwilson521/network_drug_classes_als/README.md

 # network_drug_classes_als

 ## Network Analysis
 Example code for the network analysis is provided in the network_analysis folder.

+### Finding PathFX phenotypes to icnorporate into ALS-PathFX
+We demonstrate how we leverage the published PathFX database to prioritize phenotypes to keep in the ALS-PathFX version in search_pathfx_database.py.

 ### Neurodegeneration disease indication expansion
 Our code for creating the network heatmap images relies on a file Drugbank050120.xlsx that we cannot release.
 We recommend downloading DrugBank version 5.1.6. and we used the following code to parse the XML data base and create a .xlsx object that contains DrugBankID, DrugName, ATC codes, and description: ttps://github.com/dhimmel/drugbank/blob/gh-pages/parse.ipynb